xregistry/spec/core/spec.md

 `?filter`) MAY be used when retrieving the Resource.

 However, from a write perspective it is quite different.
-Only the `id` and `xref` attributes are persisted for the source Resource, the target Resource's attributes are inherited and not meant to be persisted with the source Resource.
+Only the `RESOURCEid` and `xref` attributes are persisted for the source Resource, the target Resource's attributes are inherited and not meant to be persisted with the source Resource.
 This means that a write-operation on the source Resource that includes the `xref` attribute SHOULD NOT include any target